Link: The Faces of Evil - Release Date Investigation

 This date appeared on the Internet one fine day, and everyone assumed it was real without actually checking.
 Until now.
 I've went through multiple contemporary sources regarding the CD-i and the Animation Magic Zelda games, much like my debunking of the Hotel Mario and Zelda's Adventure release dates, and I've come to a conclusion:

 The evidence I currently have does NOT rule that date out.
+As a matter of fact, it lines up rather well!
+(But you'll have to stick to the end for that.)

 Sections: